Fist of the North Star: Lost Paradise

-Fist of the North Star: Lost Paradise is an action role-playing video game developed by Ryu Ga Gotoku Studio and published by Sega for the PlayStation 4.
-It is based on the manga franchise Fist of the North Star by Buronson and Tetsuo Hara, and features the gameplay and mechanics of Sega's Like a Dragon game series.
+Fist of the North Star: Lost Paradise is a 2018 action role-playing video game developed by Ryu Ga Gotoku Studio and published by Sega for the PlayStation 4.
+It is based on the manga franchise Fist of the North Star by Buronson and Tetsuo Hara, and features the gameplay and mechanics of Sega's Yakuza game series.
 It was released in Japan on March 8, 2018 and worldwide on October 2, 2018.

 Gameplay

 Lost Paradise is an action role-playing game played from a third-person perspective.
 It features experience points, abilities; and similar action-adventure gameplay mechanics and systems to Sega's own Yakuza series.
 Players explore the city of Eden, fighting through enemy encounters in a beat 'em up gameplay style, punctuated by quick time events.